About Laura Larkin (She/Her)

 Qualifications.

-Laura is a registered psychologist with the Psychology Board of Australia
+Laura is a registered psychologist with the Psychology Board of Australia and a member of The Australian Association of Psychologists Inc (AAPi).

 She holds a Master of Psychology (Clinical), a Post-Graduate Diploma in Psychology (Advanced), a Bachelor of Science (Psychophysiology, Honours) and a Bachelor of Arts (Psychology and Psychophysiology).
 Laura is originally from Melbourne, and completed her education and training in Victoria, Australia.